 |Clogged||$100 - $300|

 Homeowners pay between $50 and $150 to remove rust stains.
 Rust stains may appear around the faucets and handles or around other metal areas exposed to water, ruining the shower’s aesthetic and degrading the affected components.
 Professional plumbers or even professional bathroom cleaners can scrub these stains away using professional cleaning solutions.
 But if the rust is too deep, you may have to have the affected parts replaced.

-It costs between $75 and $175 to repair a hole in the shower wall.
+It costs between $75 and $400 to repair a hole in the shower wall.
 Holes can appear in the shower wall from accidents and impacts.
 Repair them rapidly because water may enter the hall and cause additional damage if it remains open.
 To repair it, professionals usually use resin compounds to patch the hole and sand or paint it to match the wall.
 The price will be higher if the shower wall is made of more expensive or detailed materials.

-If your shower diverter does not divert correctly, expect to pay between $75 and $300 to fix it.
-It is easy to spot when the diverter valve is broken because your water mostly or entirely comes out through the bath faucet and does not flow properly or at all through the showerhead.
+If your shower diverter does not divert correctly, expect to pay between $75 and $500 to fix it.
+It is easy to spot when the diverter valve is broken because your water mostly or entirely comes out through the bath faucet and does not flow properly or at all through the shower head.
 To fix this issue, the valve might require minor repairs or a full replacement.

 If you have no hot water in the shower, costs average $75 to $650 to have it professionally fixed.
 Usually, if you have hot water elsewhere around the home but not in the shower, this means there is a specific problem with one of your shower’s components.
 It is often an issue with one of the valves, so you may need the problematic valve inspected and either repaired or replaced.

-If you notice rusty water in your shower, expect to pay between $100 and $750 for repairs.
+If you notice rusty water in your shower, expect to pay between $100 and $800 for repairs.
 Brown or rusty water is not pleasant to see, and it is often caused by excessive amounts of iron in your pipes.
 A plumber may fix this problem by flushing the rust from the system or replacing the rusty pipes.
 It is much less expensive to flush the system instead of replacing pipes, resulting in a wide price range.

-A crack in the shower floor can be professionally repaired for between $150 and $400.
+A crack in the shower floor can be professionally repaired for between $150 and $500.
 Pan and floor repairs in the shower are hard to do, but plumbers and repair specialists can usually use resin repair kits to patch cracks in usual acrylic or fiberglass floor sections and prevent further damage.
 The price is influenced by the crack size and material used in your shower floor.

-The average repair costs for high-pressure showers are between $150 and $650.
+The average repair costs for high-pressure showers are between $200 and $700.
 A shower might have too high pressure for several reasons.
 It could be an issue with the valves, which may need repair or replacement.
 It might also be a problem with too much pressure in the water heater or heater’s valves, and water heaters may be more expensive to fix than simple shower valves.